bq/botbloq-its/app/api/loms/Readme.md

 **GET /botbloq/v1/its/loms/:id**
 ------------

-Retrieve the metadata of a LO
+Retrieve the metadata of a LOM

 **Parameters**

-- id: LO ID
+- id: LOM ID

 **Query Parameters**: